quorak/grails-wkhtmltopdf/README.markdown

 Usage
 ----------------

-Now you can use the plugin, either stream the content of an action as pdf ( /context/some/someAction.pdf )
+to stream the content of an action as pdf jsut call: /context/some/someAction.pdf

     class SomerController {
         def someAction = {